syncfusion-content/angular-docs/angular/AutoComplete/data-binding.md

 ---
 layout: post
-title: Syncfusion data binding
+title: Data Binding in Angular AutoComplete Component |Syncfusion
-description: data binding
+description: Learn here all about data binding in Syncfusion Essential Angular AutoComplete, it's elements and more details.
 platform: Angular
 control: Autocomplete
 documentation: ug
 ---

-## Data Binding
+# Data Binding in Angular AutoComplete Component

 In order to render the AutoComplete component, the data needs to be bound to it in a proper way.
 The below sections explains about how to bind either the local or remote data to the AutoComplete component.